Up to 60% off sofas & mattresses — limited‑time deals.

 Does the Endy Mattress feel like memory foam?

-It feels more responsive than slow-sinking memory foam, with contouring that rebounds quickly when you change positions.
+It feels faster and more buoyant than classic slow-sinking memory foam.
+You get light contouring, but it rebounds quickly when you move.

 Which Endy is best for couples?